Neurosurgery-Brain-Tumor-Center-DiazLab/CONICS/README.md

 ## <a id="Calling_CNV_R"></a> CONICSmat - Identifying CNVs from scRNA-seq using a count table

 CONICSmat is an R package that can be used to identify CNVs in single cell RNA-seq data from a gene expression table, without the need of an explicit normal control dataset.
+CONICSmat works with either full transcript (e.g. Fluidigm C1) or 5'/3' tagged (e.g. 10X Genomics) data.
 A tutorial on how to use CONICSmat, and a Smart-Seq2 dataset, can be found [on the CONICSmat Wiki page [CLICK here]](https://github.com/diazlab/CONICS/wiki/Tutorial---CONICSmat;---Dataset:-SmartSeq2-scRNA-seq-of-Oligodendroglioma).

 ![overview](images/conics_overview.jpg "overview" )
 <i> Visualizations of scRNA-seq data from [Oligodendroglioma](https://www.nature.com/articles/nature20123/) (Tirosh et al., 2016) generated with CONICSmat. </i>